daremat/es6-epf/README.md

 In this milestone, we will focus on using Javascript modern development tools without using any frameworks.
  The tools, patterns, and features used in this module will be a common ground for any Javascript project.

->Although we asked our self if we should have you implement the React library itself we finally decided to go for an easy local game application exercise implementation.
+>Although we asked our selves if we should have you implement your custom React library we finally decided to go for an easy local game application exercise implementation.

 #### Some useful references you should consider :